Natural Disasters

 If a cyclone warning is issued, don’t panic.
 Weather disturbances are tracked once they form in the Pacific and there is usually time to prepare before the weather turns nasty.
 But if you’re after some extra peace of mind, here’s a few things you can do:

-Follow weather updates on the local radio, television station or weather websites.
+• Follow weather updates on the local radio, television station or weather websites.
+Check out the Windy website or app for the most accurate weather forecast.

-Flooding and storm surge is common so keep away from the ocean or rivers until long after the storm passes.
+• Flooding and storm surge is a potential threat so keep away from the ocean or rivers until long after the storm passes.

-Port Denarau and Vuda Marina have dedicated cyclone safety areas, but there are also numerous havens for yachts scattered throughout the islands that you can harbour in during a storm.
+Port Denarau, Vuda Marina (Nadi) and Nawi Island Marina (Savusavu) have dedicated cyclone safety areas, but there are also numerous havens for yachts scattered throughout the islands that you can harbour in during a storm.

 Tsunami

-Move quickly to high ground, away from the ocean or large river deltas.
+• Move quickly to high ground, away from the ocean or large river deltas.
+If you experience a large earthquake, don’t wait for a warning, head to higher ground immediately.

 Want help to plan your perfect holiday?